-(1) See §54.1.4.

-- (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
-Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - (4) May be taken in any year except Year Two, Fall Term.

-- (5) a.
-Group A electives include ACCTG 418, 456, 467, 468 and 488. - Group B electives include ACCTG 413, 416, 442 and 489. - ACCTG 490, 491 and 495 may be considered Group A or Group B electives at the discretion of the Department of Accounting and Management Information Systems - Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses from the professional requirements listed below.
+- (1) See §54.1.4. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
+Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - (4) May be taken in any year except Year Two, Fall Term. - (5) a.
+Group A electives include ACCTG 418, 456, 467, 468 and 488. - b.
+Group B electives include ACCTG 416, 426, 432, 433, 435, 436, 442 and 489. - ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information - d.
+Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses from the professional requirements listed below. - While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.